 ningaloo reef: wildlife galore

 We’ll fly you to the stunning Ningaloo Reef which borders the North West Cape: we love the Great Barrier Reef, but this is a brilliant, lesser known alternative.
 Between March and early July, Whale sharks swim the warm waters of this untouched coastline, and we insist you join them (dont panic, they don’t eat humans).
 In fact, we’ll arrange it for you.
 This is pretty exciting: a helicopter will fly out over the reef to spot the mighty fish, and radio down to your speed boat so you can nip out to their exact spot.
-Swimming with these giants – up to 14 metres long – is an experience like nothing else on earth and it’s very likely to be the highlight of your bespoke Western Australian adventure.
+Swimming with these giants – up to 14 meters long – is an experience like nothing else on earth and it’s very likely to be the highlight of your bespoke Western Australian adventure.

 We love the luxury eco-tents (and they take their eco-friendliness seriously: from solar panels to especially-designed natural bathroom products) of Sal Salis, from where you can walk (or kayak) out to the coral in just minutes from the white sand beach (much closer to your hotel than the corals at the Great Barrier Reef, where you need to take a boat trip), and see fish, turtles and manta rays swim by.
 Simply unbelievable.